computefoundation/gnu-linux-shell-scripting/bin/utilities/README.md

 ### keybind/

-*Keybind utilities should be run with a keybinding or from other scripts rather than directly in the terminal.*
+*Keybind utilities are run with a keybinding or from other scripts rather than directly in the terminal.*

 * **changecase**: Change the case of the selected text.
 * **termcommand**: Execute a given command in (or run the last command of) a terminal emulator.